 7.11.2 Solution description

 With the above architecture discussion, there are two ways to do the tethering link measurement.
 One is SEALDD and VAL coordination measurement based on PIN, the other is the SEALDD measurement based on PIN.

-Editor's Note: The relationship between the measurement methods and scenario is FFS.
+The SEALDD and VAL coordination measurement is based on assumption that there is business agreement between the VAL provider and the SEALDD provider, which request the VAL client to respond to ICMP Ping packet.
+The SEALDD layer based measurement is based on the SEALDD client installed on tethered and 3GPP devices.

 7.11.2.1 SEALDD and VAL coordination measurement based on PIN